fb icon myAcc icon

 Career Options

-Your average salary depends on the size, type, status (private vs. public), and location of your employer, as well as your skill and experience level.
-The median annual earnings of executive assistants were $63,110 in 2020*.
-Secretaries and Administrative Assistants were $40,990; computer support specialists were $55,510, and information clerks were $36,920 for this same time period.
+Your average salary depends on the size, type, status (private vs. public) and location of your employer, as well as your skill and experience level.
+Median annual earnings of secretaries and administrative assistants were $47,460 in 2024, while the median annual wage for information clerks was $43,730**.

 Instructor